-AUDIO: A compilation of reports on the Elian Gonzalez custody battle in Miami from November 1999 and June 2000 for WIOD, CBS News and the Westwood One program America In The Morning.
+AUDIO: A compilation of reports on the Elian Gonzalez custody battle in Miami from November 1999 to June 2000 for WIOD, CBS News and the Westwood One program America In The Morning.

 The incredible drama stretched on for months, with me spending a lot of time in Miami’s Little Havana neighborhood, picking up a little Spanish as I got to know the family and the many players involved.
 In the photo here I was part of a large media mob talking with attorney Spencer Eig, who represented the Miami relatives, after a meeting with the U.S. Immigration and Naturalization Service in December 1999.

 The story by then had become huge and was being reported by media outlets throughout the world.
 It helped me because, midway through the saga in March 2000, CBS Radio News decided it needed to have its own reporter in Miami and offered me a position.
-I had been reporting for the network regularly about six years by then, starting when I was at KARN, and had already filed a lot of stories about Elian Gonzalez.
+I had been reporting for the network regularly for seven years by then, starting when I was at KARN in Little Rock.
 I was very excited to leave WIOD for a national network position, even though it was only a freelance position.
-But I’d known several people who made a decent living doing freelance and CBS said there would probably be plenty of work if I’d be willing to also travel to other parts of Florida when news broke, which I was.
+But I’d known several people who had made a decent living doing freelance work and CBS said there would probably be plenty of stories if I was willing to also travel to other parts of Florida when news broke, which of course I was.

 The next couple of months would be nothing but the Elian Gonzalez saga, as U.S. officials eventually determined the boy should be returned to his father.
 The family refused to turn him over, so early one morning, heavily armed agents raided the family’s home, taking the boy.
 The community responded with widespread demonstrations that lasted for days.
 In the audio clip above, you can listen to a compilation of my reports on the Elian Gonzalez saga, including several where I’m in the middle of very raucous demonstrations.